Soft-CAM: Making black box models self-explainable for medical image analysis: Multi-class analysis

 \subsection{Area Under the Deleted Curve}

-The area under the deletion curve (AUDC) was computed from the sensitivity analysis (Fig.\,\ref{fig:suppl-multi-sensitivity}).
+The relative area under the deletion curve (AUDC) was computed from the sensitivity analysis by occluding the top-30 patches ranked by importance in the explanation map (Fig.\,\ref{fig5:multi-class-sensitivity}).
 In both tasks, the dense and sparse SoftCAM achieved superior performance, with sparse SoftCAM yielding the lowest AUDC, indicating the highest faithfulness (Tab.\,\ref{tab:AUDC}).